raducanb/objective-c-style-guide/README.md

 ## Protocols

-Protocols can be defined either in a separate file or in an existing class header file.
+*definiti inainte de clasa daca nu e nevoie de acea clasa la arg* Protocols can be defined either in a separate file or in an existing class header file.
 If defined in an existing header class, the protocol declaration will be before the class interface, and the definition will be after the class interface.
-Methods in the protocol will be prefixed with the protocol name, including the class as a parameter or not.
+Methods in the protocol will be prefixed with the class name, including the class as a parameter or not.

 **Preferred:**